mit-ll/radar-intro/README.md

 ### Radar Course

-To start the labs, we first starting with new terminal/command prompt and activating the virtual environment by typing:
+To start the labs, we first start with a new terminal/command prompt and activating the virtual environment by typing:

     cd <venv-dir>
     .\Scripts\activate